-A transfer of personal data requires that the transferor PIC and the transferee (if a PIC, or if it becomes a PIC as a result of the transfer) keep specified records and the transferee is also required to make enquiries on the source of the personal data transferred, unless the transfer was made in reliance on an exception listed above as a transfer permitted by law or the transferee is not a third party.
+A transfer of personal data requires that the transferor PIC and the transferee (if a PIC, or if it becomes a PIC as a result of the transfer) keep specified records and the transferee is also required to make inquiries on the source of the personal data transferred unless the transfer was made in reliance on an exception listed above as a transfer permitted by law or the transferee is not a third party.

 The transferor must keep a record of:

 - (if the transfer was made in reliance on an opt-out) the transfer date;

 - the name or other identifiers of the transferee and the principal, and the type(s) of data transferred (e.g. name, age, gender); and

 - the principal's consent to the transfer, or, if consent has not been obtained and the transfer was made in reliance on an opt-out, of that fact.